Leaving a gift in your will Q&As

-A share of your estate (a residuary legacy) – share of the remainder of an estate after all other payments and gifts have been made.
-This is probably the best and most worthhwhile way you can help ACT, as this gift may maintain its value or increase over time.
+A share in your estate (a residuary legacy) - share of the remainder of an estate after all other payments and gifts have been made.
+This is probably the best and most worthwhile way you can help ACT, as this gift may maintain its value or increase over time.

 A specific sum of money (a pecuniary legacy).
 This gift may gradually decrease in value over time because the cost of living is always rising.

 A specific item could be an item of value such as jewellery, an antique, paintings or even property.

 How and why should I make a will?

 Without a will, your estate will be divided according to the law, which may not be in accordance with your wishes.
 It is therefore of great importance that you make a will and equally important that it should be drawn up with the help of a solicitor.

 If you need help choosing a solicitor the Law Society provides an impartial referral service at www.lawsociety.org.uk or call 0870 606 2555.

 Are gifts to ACT subject to inheritance tax?